Skip to content

 Translation Matters

 Emily Wilson is often the easiest modern first read.
 Fagles is strong for audio.
-Butler's public-domain prose is clear and novel-like, but it uses Roman names: Ulysses for Odysseus, Minerva for Athena, Neptune for Poseidon.
+Butler's prose is clear and novel-like, but it uses Roman names: Ulysses for Odysseus, Minerva for Athena, Neptune for Poseidon.
 Those names are manageable once you know the map.

 Repetition Is Not A Mistake